DEVSENSE/phptools-docs/docs/vscode/problems.md

 See **[code validation](/code-validation/)** for the list of diagnostics and the methodology of provided problems.

+## Configuration

+There are no configuration options for the code validation functionality.

 ## Related links

 - [Code validation reference](/code-validation/)